-In the wake of the Cambridge Analytica scandal, marketers who use Facebook must now contend with more limited audience reach and analytics tools.
+Marketers must now contend with limited audience reach and analytics tools on Facebook.

 If you're a Facebook user or marketer, it's extremely unlikely that you haven't heard about the recent scandal the social media giant is involved in.